adamjkeller/ecs-codepipeline-demo/README.md

 # ECS blue/ green deployment

-We will deploy a demo application on ECS Fargate and update the application using Blue/Green deployment capability of CodeDeploy and ECS
+We will deploy a demo application on ECS Fargate and update the application using Blue/Green deployment capability of CodeDeploy and ECS.
+Please refer the [ECS workshop](https://ecsworkshop.com/blue_green_deployments/) for more guidance.

 ## Build and deploy the stack